-As a Charlottesville child custody lawyer (child visitation attorney), my job is to represent you in negotiations and, if negotiations are not productive, in court.
-Child custody and visitation disputes can be complex and are often among the most emotionally-charged family law matters.
+As child custody lawyers (child visitation attorney), our job is to represent you in negotiations and, if negotiations are not productive, in court (Charlottesville, Waynesboro).
+Child custody and visitation disputes can be complex and are often among the most emotionally charged family law matters.
 For these reasons, you are best served by a compassionate and experienced child custody attorney.

 Our initial objective is to negotiate a custody/visitation agreement with the contesting party.
 When compromise is unachievable or unacceptable, the court steps in.
 Our objective then shifts to presenting your case to the judge in a manner most likely to achieve your custody and visitation goals.